blitze/phpBB-ext-sitemaker/README.md

 * Customize your site using blocks of content
 * Drag and drop interface for adding/removing blocks
 * Customizable block display - background color, title, etc
+* Set any front-facing controller as your site's landing page
+* Create layouts for each page or set a default layout for your entire site
+* Icon picker for choosing blocks/menu icons using font awesome
+* Limit access to specific blocks based on group memberships
+* Create Menus with nested lists
+* Create blocks with your own content using html/bbcode

 ## Installation